 Overview of Venezuela's Dairy Industry

-Venezuela's dairy industry plays a crucial role in the country's agriculture, contributing significantly despite ongoing economic challenges.
-The nation maintains a herd of around 2 million dairy cattle, with an annual milk production of approximately 1.5 billion liters.
+Venezuela's dairy industry is a significant part of the country's agricultural sector, contributing notably to its economy even amidst ongoing economic challenges.
+The nation maintains a herd of around 2 million dairy cattle, producing approximately 1.5 billion liters of milk annually.

 Milk Processing and Production

-The processing capabilities within Venezuela are constrained by industrial and technological limitations.
+The processing capabilities in Venezuela are limited by industrial and technological constraints.
 Only about 14% of the milk produced is directed towards industrial processing, while the remaining 86% is used for making artisanal cheeses.
-A substantial portion of milk production, around 65%, is concentrated in the border states, highlighting logistics as a key challenge.
+Milk production is heavily concentrated in the border states, accounting for about 65% of the total, highlighting logistics as a key challenge.

 Cheese Production

-Cheese is a significant component of Venezuela's dairy output, with an annual production of roughly 100,000 metric tons.
-Local cheese varieties are integral to Venezuelan cuisine and culture.
+Cheese plays a crucial role in Venezuela's dairy output, with an annual production of approximately 100,000 metric tons.
+Local cheese varieties are integral to Venezuelan cuisine and culture, maintaining their status as a staple food.

 Milk Powder and Whey